duckworthd/craftdoor/README.md

 # Installation

-To start the software suite, do the following on the master Raspberry Pi device,
+To start the software suite, do the following on your development machine,

 1. Connect RC522 to master Raspberry Pi's hardware SPI interface.
 Follow instructions [here](https://github.com/pakohan/craftdoor.git).